-3. When he gets to being able to complete the roll, then say "Roll over” then give him the treat.
+4. When he gets to be able to complete the roll, then say “Roll over” then give him the treat.

-4. Remember to only reward him for rolling over on cue.
-Pretty soon you can get him to keep do more than one roll.
-However, don’t go your dachshund to do to many rolls as he might get dizzy.
+5. Remember to only reward him for rolling over on cue.
+Pretty soon you can get him to do more than one roll.
+However, don’t have your dachshund do too many rolls as he might get dizzy.

 How To Teach Dachshund Tricks – Speak On Cue

 Dachshunds are not shy about barking.
 So if you can teach your Dachshund the difference on undesirable barking and barking on cue that can be a fun trick to learn.

 1. The first step is to get a treat out to show your dachshund, but don’t give it to him.
 Most of the time your dachshund will want to urge you to give them the treat.
 When he barks then say “Good!” and give him the treat.

 2. Next, you want to show another treat and give the cue word of “speak”.
 If he barks before you say “speak” don’t give him the treat yet.
 You don’t want to reward your dachshund when he barks before you say the word “speak”

 3. Keep repeating this….say “speak” and wait for him to bark then give him the treat and say “good dog”.